micmejia/bible-dump/AMPC/2 Thessalonians/2 Thess 2.md

-For the mystery of lawlessness (that hidden principle of rebellion against constituted authority) is already at work in the world, [but it is] restrained only until [^c]he who restrains is taken out of the way.
+For the mystery of lawlessness (that hidden principle of rebellion against constituted authority) is already at work in the world, [but it is] restrained only until he who restrains is taken out of the way.